lavrahq/identity/.github/ISSUE_TEMPLATE/---feature-request.md

 ---

 **Describe the feature.**
-What do you want to be added to identity?
+What do you want to be added to Identity?
 Describe as clearly and concisely as possible.

 **Vision for success.**
 Describe in detail how you would like the feature to function: